RuchiraSachinthana/RuchiraSachinthana/README.md

 <hr>

-- 🔭 I’m currently working at @wemixt
+- 🔭 I’m currently working at WEMIXT
 - :computer: Most used line of code `/*comments*/`
 - 🤔 I’m looking for help with  Software Engineering, Programming, ML, Cloud, Electronics, and Networking.
 - 📫 Website: 🌐 https://ruchirasachinthana.com.